adehan/english-for-designers/04-experience/index.md

 ##### Bachelor of graphic and media design
 Vysoká škola kreativní komunikace (2019–2022)
 • Graduated with a BA in graphic and media design
+• Studied: digital design, branding,

 ## Business Experience

 ##### Freelance graphic designer (2016-now)
+* Designed posters for work-shops and lectures

 ##### Freelance illustrator and character designer (2017-now)

 ##### Notigo Agency s.r.o., graphic and character designer (2021)
-* Designed posters, roll-ups and merch for various clients
+* Designed posters, roll-ups and merch
 * Designed a mascot for a company, and

 ## Awards & Exhibitions